ochococo/OOD-Principles-In-Swift/README.md

 doorCloser.execute()
 ```

-#The Open Closed Principle
+#🚧 The Open Closed Principle

 > You should be able to extend a classes behavior, without modifying it.

-#The Liskov Substitution Principle
+#🚧 The Liskov Substitution Principle

 > Derived classes must be substitutable for their base classes.

-#The Interface Segregation Principle
+#🚧 The Interface Segregation Principle

 > Make fine grained interfaces that are client specific.

-#The Dependency Inversion Principle
+#🚧 The Dependency Inversion Principle

 > Depend on abstractions, not on concretions.

 Info